 At The Road Home, we believe that every child deserves a home.
 Because of that, we work with families with children to help them find and maintain homes.
 A key ingredient in our success is our supportive services.
-Research shows that without supportive services, only 37% of homeless families that move into housing reach one year in that housing.
-Yet of families in our programs—all of whom receive supportive services, nearly 90% remain in stable housing after one year.
+90% of families in our programs—all of whom receive supportive services, remain in stably housed after one year.
 We offer a variety of services at levels that meet each family’s needs.
 These services help families not only address the immediate crisis of homelessness but also set and obtain self-selected goals, overcome barriers, build skills, and access resources that set the stage for long-term success.

 Our supportive services include:

 Housing Advocacy/Case Management.
 Housing Advocates (case managers) meet regularly with families in all of our programs.
 With the help of a case manager, each family selects goals and sets a plan to achieve them.
 Meetings cover a range of topics including employment, education, mental and physical health, relationship building and securing basic needs such as food, clothing and transportation.